seL4/seL4/CAVEATS.md

 ## MCS

-The MCS configuration of the kernel addresses many of these real-time problems and provides principled access control for execution time, but its formal verification is currently still in progress.
-For RISC-V, design-level proofs have completed, and C-level proofs are in progress.
-Similar proofs for AArch64 are planned.
+The MCS configuration of the kernel addresses many of these real-time problems and provides principled access control for execution time.
+For RISC-V, a proof of functional correctness from abstract specification to C level has been completed.
+Functional correctness proofs for MCS on AArch64 are in progress.

 The MCS configuration is supported by the seL4 foundation and should generally be stable, with small API changes to be expected while verification is ongoing